-In part 8, participants completed a 10-minute cognitive test consisting of 7 multiplechoice mathematical questions.
+In part 8, participants completed a 10-minute cognitive test consisting of 7 multiple-choice mathematical questions.
 The questions were drawn from a Graduate Record Examination (GRE) test preparation book (Seltzer, 2009).
 The test was used to elicit cognitive ability of participants.
 Participants received \$0.50 per each correct answer.

 At the end of the experiment, participants filled out a demographic questionnaire.
-After computer displayed outcomes from all parts of the experiment and calculated individual earnings, participants received their payments in private and in cash.
+After this the computer displayed outcomes from all parts of the experiment and calculated individual earnings, participants received their payments in private and in cash.

-4. Results
+3. Results

 We begin with an overview of bidding behavior in our experiment.
 Then we discuss one by one how different theories and corresponding measures can explain the observed bidding behavior.
-Finally, we perform a joint analysis which allows us to examine the relative importance of each explanatory factor and provide a unified explanation for overbidding in rentseeking contests.
+Finally, we perform a joint analysis which allows us to examine the relative importance of each explanatory factor and provide a unified explanation for overbidding in contests.

-4.1.
+3.1.
 Bidding Behavior in Contests

 Figure 1 displays the distribution of bids in our experiment.
 There are two noticeable deviations from the theoretical predictions.
 First, instead of a unique pure-strategy equilibrium of \$2, bids are distributed between \$0 and \$10.
 Second, 79.3% of bids are higher than the equilibrium, indicating significant overbidding (Wilcoxon signed-rank test, p-value < 0.01).
 On average, participants bid \$3.62, which is \$1.62 higher than the equilibrium.
-As a result of overbidding, participants earn only 0.38 on average, which is significantly less than the predicted 2 (Wilcoxon signed-rank test, p-value < 0.01).
-Although these findings are consistent with dozens of other experimental studies reviewed by Dechenaux et al. (2015), they create a puzzle for economists: Why do so many participants choose dominated strategies to the detriment of their own earnings?
-The first explanation that we consider is mistakes.
+As a result of overbidding, participants earn only \$0.38 on average, which is significantly less than the predicted \$2 (Wilcoxon signed-rank test, p-value < 0.01).